shikharsingla/shikharsingla.github.io/_pages/about.md

 <small>with Maxwell Sacher</small>\
 <small>[ <a href="#/" onclick="visib('bdh')">Abstract</a> ]</small>
 <div id="bdh" style="display: none; text-align: justify; line-height: 1.2" ><small>
-Biodiversity loss has prompted ambitious policies like the “30 by 30” initiative, which aims to protect 30% of land by 2030.
-We develop a county-level biodiversity regulatory risk measure using species data, validated by its ability to predict conservation actions.
-A difference-in-difference analysis shows that a one standard deviation increase in the measure leads to an increase in house prices by 0.7%, and by 2.1% in areas with high land availability and high demand for nature amenities.
-Increased park visits, no restrictions in urban land supply, and media attention to amenity value from conservation projects further support the demand channel.
+Biodiversity loss has prompted ambitious policies like the “30-by-30” initiative, aiming to protect 30% of land by 2030.
+To study the impact of biodiversity regulatory risk on house prices, we develop a county-level measure using species data.
+We validate the measure, showing it predicts conservation actions.
+Difference-in-difference analysis shows that one standard deviation increase in risk increases house prices by 0.7%.
+The increase is 2.1% in areas with high land availability and high demand for nature amenities.
+Increased park visits, no restrictions in urban land supply, and media attention to amenity value show the price effect is driven by demand.
 </small><br><br/></div>